TRI-ML/dgp/docs/CONTRIBUTING.md

 Note: Any [proto schema](../dgp/proto) changes require _**at least 2 reviewers.**_

 ### Merging
-Once all reviews are complete, and all Jenkins runs have completed with passing scores, the author can click the button `Squash & Merge` to merge the PR.
+Once all reviews are complete, and all checks have completed with passing scores, the author can click the button `Squash & Merge` to merge the PR.

 ### Code Style
 Docstrings should follow the [Numpy Docstring Standard](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard)

+### Test Coverage Policy
+In General features (`feat`) commits should include at least one test case.
+Test cases should be based on unittest.